Charley Patton: Biography

 Robert Palmer described Patton as a "jack-of all-trades bluesman", who played "deep blues, white hillbilly songs, nineteenth-century ballads, and other varieties of black and white country dance music with equal facility".
 He was popular across the southern United States and performed annually in Chicago; in 1934, he performed in New York City.
 Unlike most blues musicians of his time who were often itinerant performers, Patton played scheduled engagements at plantations and taverns.
 He gained popularity for his showmanship, sometimes playing with his guitar down on his knees, behind his head, or behind his back.

 Patton was about 5 feet 5 inches tall (1.65m), but his gravelly voice was reputed to have been loud enough to carry 500 yards without amplification; a singing style which particularly influenced Howlin' Wolf (even though Jimmie Rodgers, the "singing brakeman", has to be cited there primarily).
 Patton settled in Holly Ridge, Mississippi, with his common-law wife and recording partner, Bertha Lee, in 1933.
 His relationship with Bertha Lee was a turbulent one.
 In early 1934, both of them were incarcerated in a Belzoni, Mississippi jailhouse after a particularly harsh fight.
 W. R. Calaway from Vocalion Records bailed them out of jail and escorted them to New York City, for what would be Patton's final recording sessions (on January 30 and February 1).
 They later returned to Holly Ridge and Lee was with Patton in his final days.

 Patton died on the Heathman-Dedham plantation, near Indianola on April 28, 1934.
 He is buried in Holly Ridge (both towns are in Sunflower County).
 His death certificate says that he died of a mitral valve disorder.
 The death certificate does not mention Bertha Lee; the only informant listed is one Willie Calvin.
 Patton's death was not reported in the newspapers.
-A memorial headstone was erected on his grave (the location of which was identified by the cemetery caretaker, C. Howard, who claimed to have been present at the burial), paid for by musician John Fogerty through the Mt.
-Zion Memorial Fund in July 1990.
+A memorial headstone was erected on his grave (the location of which was identified by the cemetery caretaker, C. Howard, who claimed to have been present at the burial), paid for by musician John Fogerty through the Mount Zion Memorial Fund in July 1990.
 The spelling of Patton's name was dictated by Jim O'Neal, who composed the epitaph.